-The fastest growing sport in the world has arrived at LVC.
-We launched the first varsity esports team in Pennsylvania in spring 2018.
-Our esports varsity athletes compete in Blizzard Entertainment's Overwatch and Hearthstone, as well as Riot Games' League of Legends.
-Other competitions will be added in fall 2018.
-You can compete and practice as a team using gaming-specific computer technology.
+The fastest growing sport in the world is played at LVC.
+We launched the first varsity Esports team in Pennsylvania in spring 2018.
+Our Esports varsity athletes compete in Overwatch, League of Legends, Rocket League, Smash, CS:GO, Smite, Hearthstone and coming in 2019, Call of Duty and Paladins.

 Interested?
 Complete our recruiting questionnaire.

 You'll compete in the National Association of Collegiate Esports, the country's most prominent organization dedicated to competitive collegiate video gaming.
-You'll have a head coach, two assistant coaches, and director of esports to guide you throughout your student-athlete career, and you'll get advice on health and nutrition from our NCAA trainer.
+You'll have a head coach, assistant coaches, and director of Esports to guide you throughout your student-athlete career.

 Student-athletes will compete as a member of the National Association of Collegiate Esports (NACE), the country’s most prominent organization dedicated to competitive collegiate video gaming.
-In addition to a head coach and two assistant coaches, LVC gamers will be advised on health and nutrition, and compete and practice as a team using gaming-specific computer technology.
+Be a part of our nationally ranked teams, and compete against some of the largest universities in the country while earning your degree at LVC.

-- Spectators cheer on student-athletes at contests in a dedicated viewing center or watch live via online broadcast services.
+- Spectators cheer on student-athletes at contests in a dedicated viewing center or watch live via Twitch (Partner).